Wildlife Management Area Regulations

 - No person shall possess any alcoholic beverage except under permit, or dump or discard any can, bottle, or rubbish.

 - No person shall remove vegetation, soil, or stones from any WMA except under permit.

 - No person shall use excessive speed in driving a vehicle.

-- No person, unless under permit, shall drive or possess any vehicle except on roads or trails maintained for public vehicular traffic.
+- No person, unless under permit, shall drive or possess any motor vehicle except on roads or trails maintained for public vehicular traffic.

 - No person shall deface or tamper with any sign, building, or equipment.

-- No person shall use any means other than shotgun or bow and arrow during the pheasant and quail season on areas stocked with pheasant or quail except for hunting raccoons and opossums between 9pm and 3am, or except for the shooting of captured fur-bearing mammals by a licensed trapper.
+- No person shall use any means other than shotgun or bow and arrow during the pheasant and quail season on areas stocked with pheasant or quail except for hunting raccoons and opossums between 9pm and 3am, or for the shooting of captured fur-bearing mammals by a licensed trapper.

 - No person shall hunt before sunrise or after sunset on any WMA where pheasant or quail are stocked during the open season on pheasant or quail, except for the hunting of raccoons and opossums between 9pm and 3am.

-- No person shall hunt during the pheasant or quail season on WMAs where pheasant or quail are stocked without wearing a ”hunter orange“ cap or hat except while night hunting for raccoons or opossums or while hunting waterfowl from within a blind or boat.
+- No person shall hunt during the pheasant or quail season on WMAs where pheasant or quail are stocked without wearing a ”blaze orange“ cap or hat except while night hunting for raccoons or opossums or while hunting waterfowl from within a blind or boat.